bashtag/C-Piscine-42/README.md

 # C-Piscine-42
-My piscine education tasks and a rush project
+My piscine course tasks and a rush project